-My research revolves around the two major themes of democratic accountability and political participation.
+My research revolves around the two major themes of electoral accountability and political participation.
 I focus on how electoral accountability works through economic voting, and also study the incidence and implications of polarization, populism, and partisanship.
 In a second avenue of research, I am interested in the dynamics of people's decision to turn out to vote and join protests.

 In addition, I have been active in doing research related to political behavior and public opinion formation in Turkey.

-You can reach my Google Scholar page here.
+You can visit my Google Scholar page here.

 - 2019.
 Why Bother?
 Rethinking Participation in Elections and Protests (with Susan Stokes).
 New York: Cambridge University Press (Studies in Comparative Politics).